History of retail

-Modern retail was reformed with the Industrial Revolution and the emergence of the department store in the 19th century.
+The Industrial Revolution and the emergence of the department store in the 19th century reformed modern retail.
 Early department stores functioned as cultural centres where consumers could congregate and seek entertainment.
-Remote retail was also popularised in the 19th century through mail order catalogues.
-Northland Mall was the first modern shopping mall, opening in the United States in 1954.
+Mail order catalogues also became popular.
+In 1954, the first modern shopping mall, Northland Mall, opened in the United States.
 Shops increased in size significantly during the 20th century, with warehouse stores occupying vast areas and selling a large variety of goods.
-Online shopping was popularised in the 21st century, competing with traditional physical stores.
+In the 21st century, online shopping has become popular and competes with traditional physical stores.